lurchmath/lde/dependencies/README.md

    ```
    import bigInt from './BigInteger.js'
    ```
+   for the same reason.
+(Note the necessary corresponding change to `BigInteger.js`, below.)
  - Added
    ```
    export default exports
    ```
-   to the bottom of the file.
+   to the bottom of the file for the same reason.
+ - Commented out the declaration of the variable, `bigInt`, since it's now `import`ed instead of `require`d.

- - Note that there is no need to do any of this if you use the version that is in this folder, which has all these modifications included.
+Note that there is no need to do any of this if you use the version that is in this folder, which has all these modifications included.

 ## BigInteger.js